textpattern/textpattern.github.io/faqs/textpattern-basic-tutorial.md

 <txp:category_list wraptag="ul" break="li" />
 ~~~

 A list of three linked items now appears below the section list.
-Try clicking them: as usual, note both the URL and what appears on the page.
+Try selecting them: as usual, note both the URL and what appears on the page.
 The three categories, with their absurd names, are included in the default installation, and the 'Welcome to your site' article is assigned to two of them.

 Create some new article categories inthe [Categories panel](https://docs.textpattern.io/administration/categories-panel), then go to the [Article panel](https://docs.textpattern.io/administration/articles-panel) and edit and give your new articles some categories, by selecting them from the pull-down boxes on the 'Category 1' and 'Category 2' items in the Write panel sidebar.
 Return to the live site and see how this changes the category links and the resulting lists.